neo4j-drivers/neo4j-drivers.github.io/bolt.md

 # Bolt

-"Bolt" is the name of a group of related protocols and serialisation format used by Neo4j.
+"Bolt" is the name of a series of data interchange protocols used by Neo4j.

 ## Version Negotiation